yume-chan/ya-webadb/libraries/scrcpy/README.md

 videoPacketStream
     .pipeTo(new WritableStream<ScrcpyVideoStreamPacket>({
         write: (packet) => {
-            // Handle the video packet
+            // Handle or ignore the video packet
         },
     }))
     .catch(() => {});